 The COVID-19 pandemic has been, and continues to be, an unprecedented disruption in the economy and has negatively impacted, and may continue to negatively impact, the Company's business and results.
 Specifically, beginning at the end of the quarter ended March 31, 2020, the COVID-19 pandemic and accompanying economic disruption caused delays and declines in the placement of customer orders, the completion of equipment and parts installations, and the fulfillment of parts orders.
 The adverse impact of the COVID-19 pandemic is expected to continue in the near-term and possibly longer, including, without limitation, if the pandemic increases in size and scope, its duration is prolonged, or, among other matters related thereto, additional governmental actions, including, without limitation, business restrictions, are imposed.
-In response to the economic and business disruption, the Company has taken actions to reduce costs and spending across the organization, including changes to inventory stock levels, renegotiating payment terms with suppliers, and reducing hiring activities.
-The Company continues to actively monitor the COVID-19 pandemic and may take further actions, including those that may alter business operations, if required by federal, state or local authorities or otherwise determined to be advisable by management.
+In response to the economic and business disruption, the Company has taken actions to reduce costs and spending across the organization, including changes to inventory stock levels, including those that may alter business operations, if required by federal, state or local authorities or otherwise determined to be advisable by management.

-As a precautionary measure in order to increase its cash position and preserve financial flexibility in light of the uncertainties resulting from the COVID-19 pandemic, during May 2020, the Company and certain of its subsidiaries received loans (the "PPP Loans") under the Paycheck Protection Program (the "PPP") established under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") in the aggregate principal amount of approximately \$6.9 million.
+As a precautionary measure in order to increase its cash position and preserve financial flexibility in light of the uncertainties resulting from the COVID-19 pandemic, during May 2020, the Company and certain of its subsidiaries received loans (the "PPP Loans") under the Paycheck Protection Program (the "PPP") established under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") in the aggregate principal amount of approximately \$ 6.9 million.
+As described in further detail in Note 14 below, during April 2021, the Company and its applicable subsidiaries applied for forgiveness of the PPP Loans.
+There is no assurance that the PPP Loans will be forgiven in whole or at all.
 Additionally, in connection with its acquisition of Yankee Equipment Systems during November 2020, the Company, indirectly through its wholly-owned subsidiary, assumed the approximately \$916,000 loan previously received by Yankee Equipment Systems under the PPP.
-See Note 6 below for additional information regarding these loans as well as information regarding the Company's credit facility.
+During the quarter ended March 31, 2021, the Ioan to Yankee Equipment Systems had agreed to indemnify the Company with respect to any portion of this loan which was not forgiven.
+See Note 7 below for additional information regarding these loans as well as information regarding the Company's credit facility.

 As of the date of this Quarterly Report on Form 10-Q, significant uncertainty exists concerning the magnitude of the impact and duration of the COVID-19 pandemic.
-Factors arising from the COVID-19 pandemic that have impacted, or may negatively impact, the Company's business and results, including sales and gross margin, in the future include, but are not limited to: potential limitations on the ability of suppliers to manufacture, or the Company's ability to procure from manufacturers, the products the Company sells, or to meet delivery requirements and commitments; limitations on the ability of the Company's employees to perform their work due to impacts caused by the pandemic or local, state, or federal orders that may restrict the Company's operations or the operations of its customers, or require that employees be quarantined; limitations on the ability of carriers to deliver products to the Company's facilities and customers; adverse impacts of the pandemic on certain industries and customers of the Company which operate in those industries, including the hospitality industry; and potential decreased demand for products and services, including potential limitations on the ability of, or adverse changes in the desire of, the Company's customers to conduct their business, purchase products and services and pay for purchases on a timely basis or at all.
+Factors arising from the COVID-19 pandemic that have impacted, or may negatively impact, the Company's business and results, including sales and gross margin, in the future include, but are not limited to: potential limitations on the ability of suppliers to manufacture, or the Company's employees to perform their work due to impacts caused by the pandemic or local, state, or federal orders that may restrict the Company's operations or the operations of its customers, or require that employees be quarantined; limitations on the ability of carriers to deliver products to the Company's facilities and customers; adverse impacts of the pandemic on certain industries, including the hospitality industry; and potential decreased demand for products and services, including potential limitations on the ability of, or adverse changes in the desire of, the Company's customers to conduct their business, purchase products and services and pay for purchases on a timely basis or at all.